 From the button, Ivey opened for $3,000, Blom called.
 On the flop 10♦5♣3♥, Ivey bet $5,000 and Blom check-called.
 The players saw the 7♥ on the turn, and Ivey bet $14,000 called by his opponent.
 The river 5♥ completed a possible flush and also paired the board, and Ivey bet$32,000.
 Blom shoved his $342,485 stack.
 Ivey did not hesitate much to call, as he had a full house; and so, he won the $460,997 pot.

 But we still remember the downswing of Isildur1 in the second half of November 2009 that immediately followed his upswing from the first half of November; this is when the sickest record-sized pots were played, and the very best heavyweight professionals were multi-tabled online!
+So what happened to isildur1?
 Perhaps that was a costly mistake of Isildur1 as the simultaneously multi-tabling Phil Ivey and Patrik Antonius at $500-$1,000 stakes turned out to be a challenge rather too hard for Viktor to handle.
 He lost about $3,3 million in one day.
 But he really wanted this challenge!

 At the end of 2009, the story of the rise and fall of Isildur1 was widely discussed on every poker resource.
 Later, Isildur1 admitted that Phil Ivey was the strongest opponent he had ever played against.